radanalyticsio/radanalyticsio.github.io/_templates/example_application.md

   describe your application
 * `project_links` is an array of links that will be displayed on the tutorials page with your application, add any links to your source material here
+* `menu_items` is an array that aids in the construction of the menu links on the application page.
+The current options are: `lightning`.

 If you need to add graphics or other assets to your application page, please make a directory under the top level `assets` directory.
 This new directory